thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

         and include them in the sailing and driving the boat.
 We also carry a range of beach games suitable for kids including buckets and spades for the littlest family members.
-The wide and spacious deck area also make the boats wonderful for kids, of course you are always careful with children when it comes to being on the water but as boats go our catamarans would be some of the most family friendly around.
+The wide and spacious deck area also make the boats wonderful for kids.
+Of course as any parent knows, you are always careful with children when it comes to being on the water, but as boats go our catamarans would be some of the most family friendly around.
 Please feel free to contact our team if you have any questions about which boat may be best for your family.

         **Can I BYO food and drink?**